H\"older regularity and roughness: construction and examples: Schauder representation along general partition sequence

-\begin{remark} [Notation] Throughout this paper, we use the same symbols $a, b, c, M$, and $T$ to refer to the constants that appeared in Definitions \ref{def.finite.refining} -- \ref{def.complete refining}. \end{remark}
+\begin{remark} [Notation] Throughout this paper, we use the same symbols $a, b, c$, and $M$ to refer to the constants that appeared in Definitions \ref{def.finite.refining} -- \ref{def.complete refining}. \end{remark}

-The following result illustrates some properties of refining sequence of partitions. \begin{lemma} Let $\pi = (\pi^n)_{n \in \mathbb{N}}$ be a refining sequence of partitions. \begin{enumerate} [(i)] \item If $\pi$ is complete refining, then the mesh size $|\pi^n|$ converges exponentially fast to zero. \item If $\pi$ is both finitely refining and balanced, then
+The following result illustrates some straightforward properties of refining sequence of partitions. \begin{lemma} Let $\pi = (\pi^n)_{n \in \mathbb{N}}$ be a refining sequence of partitions. \begin{enumerate} [label=(\roman*)] \item If $\pi$ is complete refining, then the mesh size $|\pi^n|$ converges exponentially fast to zero. \item If $\pi$ is both finitely refining and balanced, then

-In this case, we have the upper bound in \eqref{def: complete refining}, i.e., $\frac{|\pi^n|}{|\pi^{n+1}|} \leq b$ for every $n \in \mathbb{N}$. \item If $\pi$ is both balanced and complete refining, then it is finitely refining. \end{enumerate} \end{lemma}
+In this case, we have the upper bound in \eqref{def: complete refining}, i.e., $|\pi^n| \leq b|\pi^{n+1}|$ for every $n \in \mathbb{N}$. \item If $\pi$ is both balanced and complete refining, then it is finitely refining. \end{enumerate} \end{lemma}